Home

 At the age of 21, Alice married 27-year-old Raymond T. French (1864-1934), the son of Carlos and Julia Hubgbell (Thompson) French.
 The wedding took place at St. James's in Westminster, London, England on Oct.
 1, 1891, with the nuptials reported more than two weeks later in the Oct.
 17, 1891 edition of the New York Times

-Raymond's father, Carlos French (1835-1903) was a manufacturer, legislator and board director in Seymour, New Haven County, CT.
+Raymond's father, Carlos French (1835-1903) was a prominent manufacturer, legislator and board director in Seymour, New Haven County, CT.
 He served as president of the Fowler Nail Company and was a director of the Second National Bank of New Haven, the Colonial Trust Company of Waterbury and the New York, New Haven & Hartford Railroad Company.
 He also served as a member if the 50th Congress of the Connecticut Legislature.
-So it was into this environment that Raymond was born.
+So it was into this environment of accomplishment that Raymond was born.

-Alice and Raymond made their home in Seymour, CT and had three sons -- Carlos Hayden French, Raymond Langdon French and William Gordon French.
+Together, the couple bore three sons -- Carlos Hayden French, Raymond Langdon French and William Gordon French.

 Raymond was an 1887 graduate of the Sheffield Scientific School at Yale University.
 A brief biographical profile of him was published in the 1913 book, Biographical Record of the Class of 1887, Sheffield Scientific School, of Yale University.
 Among other highlights, the profile said he had "made three trips to Europe, is a Democrat, and a member of the Protestant Episcopal Church."

 He also was a member of the prestigious private Manhattan Club, located at the corner of Fifth Avenue and 34th Street in New York.
 It was considered "the largest and most powerful, social, Democratic club in New York," said the book Club Men of New York.
 "The stated object is to advance Democratic principles, promote social intercourse among its members, and provide them with the conveniences of a club house...
 They occupy a magnificent house."
-[The building is seen at left, circa 1893.]

 In 1894, Raymond was named president of the Arethusa Spring Water Company in Seymour.
 Their home was at 94 Washington Avenue in Seymour.
 He also was a member of the Quinnipiack and Graduates Clubs of New Haven, the Megantic Fish and Game club of Maine, the Sons of the American Revolution and Red Men.

 During the decade between 1910 and 1920, the Frenches separated.
 The 1920 census shows Alice making her home with sons Raymond and William on West 98th Street in Manhattan.
 The census taker recorded Alice as widowed when in fact she was not.
 Son Raymond, age 21, is listed as a "salesman - automobiles."
-At the same time, Raymond T. maintained his home in Seymour, with son William sharing time there as a residence.
-Also in the Seymour household in 1920 were servants Delia Murphy and Nina Halentia.
-The census taker marked the 55-year-old Raymond T. as divorced and without an occupation.

 Manhattan Club's entrance hall, left, and parlor